rustybrozen/rustybrozen/README.md

 ## About

 Hi, I'm Truong (Russell).
-I am a developer based in Vietnam.
+I am a junior developer.

-I build web and mobile applications, specializing in the **JavaScript/TypeScript** ecosystem.
-I am also expanding my skills in **Python** for AI integration and Backend development.
+Developer of high-performance web/mobile apps and intelligent automation bots, Also passionate about self-hosting and system architecture

 ---